-The steepness of the runs themselves is of course independent of the basic steepness of the mountainsides, because the trails can zig-zag gradually down the mountain.
+The steepness of the runs themselves is independent of the basic steepness of the mountainsides, because the trails can zig-zag gradually down the mountain.
 American resorts are particularly good at creating (and signing) an easy way down their mountains, so that near-beginners can taste the excitement of long runs from the top.
 In the Alps, these things more often come about by accident.
-In some resorts, snow-cover means that Alpine roads are converted into gentle winding runs in winter.
+In some resorts, snow-cover means that Alpine roads are converted into gentle winding runs during winter.

-Pistes / trails
+Pistes and trails

 These two scales are difficult to relate, even in theory.
 American single black diamond runs, in particular, tend to embrace runs that might be graded red or black in Europe.
 American double diamonds start with runs that would be genuine blacks in Europe, but go on to include much steeper runs than you will find in any European piste network.

-When considering a visit to a particular resort you need to treat piste gradings with some scepticism.The most you can expect is that the gradings will accurately reflect the relative steepness of the slopes within that resort.
+When considering a visit to a particular resort you need to treat piste gradings with some scepticism as they vary from resort to resort.The most you can expect is that the gradings will accurately reflect the relative steepness of the slopes within that resort.

 Pistes are reached by lifts.
 So are many off-piste runs.
-But keen off-piste skiers and boarders are increasingly prepared to hike up beyond the top of the lift systems to get to runs that offer special thrills (or simply to get to virgin snow).
+But keen off-piste skiers and boarders are increasingly prepared to hike up beyond the top of the lift systems to get to runs that offer special thrills (or simply to get to fresh snow).